(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-More importantly, the personal stories and concepts shared in the book will help you better understand the experience of others – and that’s priceless.
+More importantly, the personal stories and concepts she shares in the book will help you better understand the experience of others – and that’s priceless.

 The Feminist Financial Handbook Review